Skip to main content

 Things to consider before using esomeprazole

 There are a few risks and precautions you should be aware of before starting a prescription course of esomeprazole.
-Be sure to discuss with your health care provider.
+Be sure to discuss the following risks with your health care provider.

 Bone Fractures